dprint/dprint/packages/dprint/README.md

 ## Usage

-Install it as a dev dependency:
+Install dprint and the plugins you want to use as a dev dependency.

+For example:

 ```
-yarn add --dev dprint
+yarn add --dev dprint dprint-plugin-typescript dprint-plugin-jsonc
 # or
-npm install --save-dev dprint
+npm install --save-dev dprint dprint-plugin-typescript dprint-plugin-jsonc
 ```

 Create a *dprint.json* file in the repo.
 Here's an example (you don't need to copy this... use your own config):